Griswold v. Connecticut and the Right to Contraceptives

-At the time, a Connecticut law prohibited the use of "any drug, medicinal article or instrument for the purpose of preventing conception" and punished those who "assists, abets, counsels, causes, hires or commands another" to do so.
-(In other words, it was not a crime to sell birth control devices, but it was a crime to use birth control or any drug or medical instrument for the purposes of preventing conception.)
+At the time, a Connecticut law prohibited the use of "any drug, medicinal article or instrument for the purpose of preventing conception" and punished anyone who "assists, abets, counsels, causes, hires or commands another" to do so (in other words, it wasn't a crime to sell birth control devices, but it was a crime to use birth control or any drug or medical instrument for the purposes of preventing conception).

-The issue at stake was whether a married couple has a constitutional "right of privacy" to be counseled in the use of contraceptives?
+Griswold and Buxton sued the State of Connecticut claiming the law violated their constitutional rights.
+The issue at stake was whether a married couple had a constitutional "right of privacy" to be counseled in the use of contraceptives.

 In a 7-2 decision written by Justice William Douglas, the Court decided that the state law against contraceptives violated a "zone of privacy" that was inherent in the Constitution.
 Notably, the Court found constitutional protection emitting from "penumbras" or shadows within several amendments to the Constitution and the Bill of Rights.

-Although the Constitutional does not explicitly state a general right to privacy, the Court found a couple's right to contraceptives stems from a "penumbra", or zone, emitting from the Bill of Rights and the First, Third, Fourth, and Fifth Amendments to the U.S. Constitution.
+Although the Constitutional does not explicitly describe a general right to privacy, the Court found a couple's right to contraceptives stems from a "penumbra", or zone, emitting from the Bill of Rights and the First, Third, Fourth, and Fifth Amendments to the U.S. Constitution.
 Moreover, the Court further stated that the Due Process Clause protects liberties that are "so rooted in the traditions and conscience of our people as to be ranked as fundamental."

-Under this "penumbra" theory - which in legal terms refers to implied powers of the federal government - the Court discussed the various "zones of privacy" which, in this case, referred to "marital privacy" between a man and a woman.
+Under this "penumbra" theory -- which in legal terms refers to implied powers of the federal government -- the Court discussed the various "zones of privacy" which, in this case, referred to "marital privacy" between a man and a woman.

 The two lone dissenters (Justice Black and Justice Stewart) disagreed with the far-stretched constitutional right to privacy, yet instead found the law to be outdated, unenforceable, and down-right silly.
-(For example, they asked "Would we allow the police to search the sacred precincts of marital bedrooms for telltale signs of the use of contraceptives?")
+For example, they asked "Would we allow the police to search the sacred precincts of marital bedrooms for telltale signs of the use of contraceptives?"